Kaspahh/recipe-box/README.md

 Drop the image file into the `images/` folder (upload it on GitHub.com the same way), then reference it as `images/your-file.jpg` in the recipe's `image` field.

-## Converting an existing recipe PDF

-There isn't a one-click "PDF → recipe card" converter here — PDFs are laid out for print, not for a responsive webpage, so the layout wouldn't translate cleanly.
-The fast path is to open the PDF, and copy the title, ingredients, and steps into the `add-recipe.html` form — that usually takes a couple of minutes per recipe and gives a much better-looking result than an automated conversion would.

 ## Customizing the look